acend/quarkus-techlab/README.md

 In this guided hands-on training, we learn how to implement microservices with help of the Quarkus framework.

+The techlab is available on GitHub Pages [here](https://puzzle.github.io/quarkus-techlab/).

 ## Content Sections